Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.

 Location.
 42° 48.578′ N, 74° 19.297′ W. Marker is near Charleston, New York, in Montgomery County.
-Marker is at the intersection of Sara Lib Road and Gordon Road, on the right when traveling south on Sara Lib Road.
+It is at the intersection of Sara Lib Road and Gordon Road, on the right when traveling south on Sara Lib Road.
 Touch for map.
 Marker is in this post office area: Esperance NY 12066, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Samuel Tallmadge Grave Site (approx. 2.6 miles away); William McConkey Grave Site (approx. 2.6 miles away); Baptist Church (approx. 2.9 miles away); Town of Charleston (approx. 3.1 miles away); Burton House (approx. 3.2 miles away); Burtonville (approx. 3.2 miles away); Grist Mill (approx. 3.2 miles away); Mill Stones (approx. 3.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Samuel Tallmadge Grave Site (approx. 2.6 miles away); William McConkey Grave Site (approx. 2.6 miles away); Baptist Church (approx. 2.9 miles away); Town of Charleston (approx. 3.1 miles away); Burton House (approx. 3.2 miles away); Burtonville (approx. 3.2 miles away); Grist Mill (approx. 3.2 miles away); Mill Stones (approx. 3.2 miles away).
 Touch for a list and map of all markers in Charleston.

 Paid Advertisement